-Sugar Tip rose of Sharon is another type of hibiscus that's hardy enough to grow in regions with cold winters.
+The Sugar Tip variety of rose of Sharon is another type of hibiscus that is hardy enough to grow in regions with cold winters.
 Like Summerific hardy hibiscus, it flowers late in the summer, when the landscape is hungry for color.
-Sugar Tip rose of Sharon is beloved for not only its pretty flowers but also for its variegated leaves.
+This variety is beloved for not only its pretty flowers but also for its variegated leaves.

 06 of 10

 Oakleaf hydrangea is a great year-rounder: In the summer it gives you flowers, in the autumn it displays great fall foliage, and during the other two seasons you can marvel at its peeling bark.
 This is a popular option for gardeners who want it all—except, of course, lots of maintenance.

 07 of 10